ysyk2021/overcoming-obstacles-building-your-creative-problem-solving-skills/src/chapter-6-2.md

-# Strategies for Incorporating Diverse Perspectives and Approaches

-## Introduction

 In today's rapidly changing world, creative problem-solving skills are essential for success in various aspects of life.
 One key aspect of enhancing these skills involves incorporating diverse perspectives and approaches.
 By embracing different viewpoints and methodologies, we can broaden our understanding, generate innovative solutions, and foster a more inclusive environment.
 This chapter will explore strategies for effectively integrating diverse perspectives and approaches into your problem-solving process.